Numerical Simulations of Noisy Quantum Circuits for Computational Chemistry: Variational Quantum Eigensolver Methods

 The UCCSD operator serves as our starting point for developing various ansatz operators.
 First, we define a one-parameter ansatz operator derived from the UCCSD ansatz by considering only contribution from the doubles excitations in \eqref{eq:qijab}.
 For the four-qubit encoding of two-electrons described below, the resulting UCC doubles (UCCD) ansatz operator is reduced to

 We also consider a singlet-adapted variation of the UCCSD ansatz for which the state is defined in a basis of restricted determinants.
-Specifically, we restrict the ansatz to basis states that are naturally eigenstates of the electron spin operator.
+Specifically, we restrict the ansatz to basis states that are, by construction, spin eigenstates with $S^2=0$.
 Such states are formed from linear combinations of the corresponding excitation operators that conserve electron spin and obey the spin symmetry.
 These linear combinations are often referred to in chemistry as configuration state functions or symmetry-adapted basis functions.
 We defer the description of constructing these linear combinations to prior work \cite{SzaboOstlund}.
 Various details on both ansatz operators have been reported previously \cite{mccaskey2019quantum,claudino2020benchmarking}.

 An alternative to the fixed-depth ansatz operators above is an adaptive ansatz that changes the generating operator based on iterative evaluations of the energy estimate.
 Grimsley et al.~first proposed the adaptive derivative-assembled pseudo-trotter (ADAPT) ansatz motivated by UCC theory in which the unitary \eqref{eq:uuu} is expanded beyond first order \cite{grimsley2019adaptive}.
 They showed how the resulting operator expression guides iteratively growing an ansatz circuit until a desired convergence in the expectation value is obtained.
 The ADAPT method begins by decomposing the individual single- and double-excitations operators represented by \eqref{eq:usd} into a set known as the operator pool.
 Let $\mathrm{T} = \{\hat{t}_{i}^{a}\} \bigcup \{\hat{t}_{i,j}^{a,b}\}$ denote the operator pool derived from the UCCSD approximation.
 An exact ansatz operator may be expressed as